Polish opposition supporters, seeking change, mark 1989 Solidarity win | Politics

 Polish opposition supporters, seeking change, mark 1989 Solidarity win

 Hundreds of thousands of protesters gathered in Warsaw on Sunday, the 34th anniversary of Poland's first postwar democratic election, for a march the liberal opposition has billed as a test of its ability to end nearly eight years of nationalist rule later this year.
-Crowds stretching for at least a mile marched with banners reading "Free, European Poland", "European Union yes, PiS no".
+Crowds stretching for at least a mile marched with banners reading "Free, European Poland", "European Union yes, PiS no", referring to the governing Law and Justice (PiS) party.

 Hundreds of thousands of protesters gathered in Warsaw on Sunday, the 34th anniversary of Poland's first postwar democratic election, for a march the liberal opposition has billed as a test of its ability to end nearly eight years of nationalist rule later this year.

-Crowds stretching for at least a mile marched with banners reading "Free, European Poland", "European Union yes, PiS no".
+Crowds stretching for at least a mile marched with banners reading "Free, European Poland", "European Union yes, PiS no", referring to the governing Law and Justice (PiS) party.
 Some held masks of ruling party leader Jaroslaw Kaczynski that had the word "shame" written on them.
 Half a million people were marching, according to organizers.
 Police and city officials did not give an estimate.
+Thousands also marched in other Polish cities and towns.

 The opposition has struggled to galvanise support despite widespread criticism at home and abroad of the PiS, which has been accused of eroding the rule of law, turning state media into a government mouthpiece and endorsing homophobia.
 Prime Minister Mateusz Morawiecki's government denies subverting any democratic norms and says its aim is to protect traditional Christian values against liberal pressures from the West and to make the economy more fair.

-Donald Tusk, head of the Civic Platform grouping and former European Union council chief, welcomed supporters saying that the voice of Poles cannot be silenced.
-"The first step to victory is to recognise our strength, we're here so that Poland, Europe and the world see our strength," Tusk told the crowds.
+Donald Tusk, head of the Civic Platform grouping and a former European Union council chief, welcomed supporters saying that the voice of Poles could not be silenced.
+"Democracy dies in silence but you've raised your voice for democracy today, silence is over, we will shout," he said in a speech at the end of the march.

+"There's half a million people in the streets of Warsaw, it's an absolute record," he told the crowds filling Castle Square in the capital.
+Tusk called for unity despite political differences in the opposition and promised victory in elections that will be held in October or November.

-"This wave will not be stopped, that giant has woken up, I'm proud that I can be here and say we will win!"
-In 1989, the partially free vote on June 4 handed victory to a government led by the Solidarity trade union and triggered a series of events culminating in the fall of the Berlin Wall that November.
+"Today, I'm vowing to win, to make those in power accountable, to mend injustice so that in the end people can be reconciled," he said.
+In June 1989, a partially free vote handed victory to a government led by the Solidarity trade union and triggered a series of events culminating in the fall of the Berlin Wall that November.

 In an unexpected turnaround, President Andrzej Duda, a PiS ally, said on Friday he would propose amendments to the law, which has also drawn criticism from lawyers, as well as the United States and the European Commission.
 The EU's executive said the legislation could effectively ban individuals from holding public office without proper judicial review.